 To prevent a clogged filter from starving the engine for lubrication; filters have a built-in safety device.

-So the bypass valve opens and allows the oil to go around the filter; until the oil warms up.
-Contaminants that are in the crankcase bypass the filter.
+So, the bypass valve opens and allows the oil to go around the filter; until the oil warms up.
+Then, contaminants that are in the crankcase, bypass the filter.
 Consequently, causing increased engine wear and possibly engine damage.
-Once the oil gets warm and the bypass valve closes; oil flows through the filter and normal filtration resumes.
+However, once the oil gets warm and the bypass valve closes; oil flows through the filter and normal filtration resumes.

-A new filter is far less expensive than a new engine.
-Dirty or clogged filters allow contaminants to sail straight to your engine; where they can cause damage.
-You also risk blocking the flow of oil to your engine; which could result in engine failure.
+Consequently, a new filter is far less expensive, than a new engine.
+In addition, dirty or clogged filters, allow contaminants, to sail straight to your engine; where they can cause damage.
+Finally, you also risk blocking the flow of oil to your engine; which could result in engine failure.